jatintiwari/jatintiwari.github.io/thoughts/src/markdown/romo.md

 ---

+I stumbled on to this term ROMO and then pondered on it.
+I have gone back to my childhood, teenage and to recent years to explore my missing out feelings.

 ### Fear of missing out

-For me, FOMO is a feeling that I get when I feel anxious about not being able to do something.
+For me, FOMO is a feeling that I get when I feel anxious about not being able to do or get something.

 My FOMOs that stayed for long time -